John Stopford, Baron Stopford of Fallowfield: The Stopford Building, University of Manchester

 The Medical School (1972) was given the name of the Stopford Building in memory of Lord Stopford.
 It is on Oxford Road, on the corner of Ackers Street, and occupies a very large site.
-The former Medical Faculty Library housed within the building is now known as the Stopford Library: it is an outlying library of the John Rylands University Library.
+The former Medical Faculty Library housed within the building is now known as the Stopford Library: it is an outlying library of the University of Manchester Library.